 Posts by Stephanie Murphy

-Calling all professionals interested in learning more about floodplain management!
-WHOI Sea Grant, the Cape Cod Cooperative Extension, and the Waquoit Bay Reserve Coastal Training Program will host a one-day introductory (or refresher) course for professionals in the private sector or municipal departments such as Building, Conservation, Natural Resources, Planning, and others, to apply floodplain…
+For professionals interested in learning more about floodplain management!
+WHOI Sea Grant, the Cape Cod Cooperative Extension, and the Waquoit Bay Reserve Coastal Training Program hosted a one-day introductory (or refresher) course on March 20, 2025 for professionals in the private sector or municipal departments such as Building, Conservation, Natural Resources, Planning, and others, to…

 Read MoreFAQ: Transport of Radioactive Contaminants in and around Cape Cod Bay